 Once you get approved, you will need to get the loan.
 Make sure to review the loan and validate the loan terms.
 Your university will attest the loan amount before it is transferred to your account.

-, the due student loan debt in the U.S. is at least $1 trillion.
+According to Debt Statistics, the due student loan debt in the U.S. is at least $1 trillion.
 Many would say that student loans can make your life harder once you graduate.
 Still, it can alleviate you from having to pay your bills at school.
 Nevertheless, you must monitor and manage your student loans very well so that you won’t be burdened in the long run.

 Tiffany Wagner is currently taking a degree in Investment Management Analysis in her junior year in college.
 In the context of decision making and business strategy, she focuses on finance and information interpretation.